Thermodynamics and Criticality of Noncommutative RN-AdS Black Holes: Thermal and stability aspects of RN--AdS black holes in noncommutative geometry

 where ${\cal A}=\iint\sqrt{g_{\theta \theta}g_{\phi \phi}} \, d\theta \, d\phi=4\pi r^2_h $ is the surface area of the black hole event horizon.
 By help of the Hawking temperature $T_H$ given in Eq.(\ref{xxx}), we find that the heat capacity can be given by { } Taking $a=0$ and $Q=0$, we get

 recovering the standard AdS--Schwarzschild black hole expression\cite{266}.
-Based on the sign of the heat capacity, we can identify the stability of the corresponding black hole solutions.
+Based on the sign of the heat capacity, we can identify the stability of the assosiated black hole solutions.
 Indeed, a locally stable thermodynamic system can occur if $C_p>0$, while an unstable solution arises if $C_p<0$.
-A graphical depiction of this phenomenon is illustrated in Fig.(\ref{4}), in which we plot $C_p$ as a function of $r_{h}$ for selected points in the moduli space.
+A graphical depiction of this phenomenon is illustrated in Fig.(\ref{4}), in which we plot $C_p$ as a function of $r_{h}$ for certain points in the moduli space.

-For a generic point in the parameter space, we remark that the heat capacity curves are discontinuous at critical values $r_{h}=r_{h}^{c}$ associated with the minimal temperature.
+For a given point in the parameter space, we observe that the heat capacity curves are disconnected at the critical values $r_{h}=r_{h}^{c}$ associated with the minimum temperature.
 Fixing the charge, it has been observed that $r_{h}^{c}$ increases by decreasing the NC parameter $a $.
-Moreover, it has been remarked that two separated branches appear showing the proposed models develop a black hole transition from a stable state to an unstable one, specified by $r_h<r_{h}^{c}$ and $r_h>r_{h}^{c}$, respectively.
+Moreover, it has been remarked that two separated branches appear showing the proposed models develop a black hole transition from a stable phase to an unstable one, specified by $r_h<r_{h}^{c}$ and $r_h>r_{h}^{c}$, respectively.
 This divergence supports a second order phase transition which will be discussion in the next section.